 ‘PARADISE FOUND’

 Lieblingsstück’s S/S19 theme, ‘Paradise Found’, shines through every item: there are punchy prints, marquetry patterns and colorful embroidery motifs featuring hibiscus flowers and fruits such as grapefruit, melons and pomegranate; T-shirts and sweatshirts feature images of cockatoos, toucans, giraffes and peacocks.
 Colors vary from bubblegum shades via cantaloupe to a strong turquoise.
 Neon accents in prints and applications complete the look.
 Dresses are a strong topic; feminine silhouettes are juxtaposed with sporty elements such as grosgrain ribbons.
-The motto of the collection is Stay close to people who feel the sunshine!
+The motto of the collection is ‘Stay close to people who feel the sunshine!’

 www.lieblingsstueck.com